emacsmirror/esa/README.md

 ## Functions

-- `M-x esa-list` - Lists your gists in a new buffer.
+- `M-x esa-list` - Lists your esas in a new buffer.
 Use arrow keys to browse, RET to open one in the other buffer.
+- `M-x esa-search` - Search queries and lists your esas in a new buffer.
-- `M-x esa-region` - Copies Gist URL into the kill ring.
-With a prefix argument, makes a private gist.
+- `M-x esa-region` - Copies esa URL into the kill ring.
+With a prefix argument, ships a esa.
-- `M-x esa-region-private` - Explicitly create a private gist.
+- `M-x esa-region-wip` - Explicitly create a esa on WIP.
-- `M-x esa-buffer` - Copies Gist URL into the kill ring.
-With a prefix argument, makes a private gist.
+- `M-x esa-buffer` - Copies esa URL into the kill ring.
+With a prefix argument, ships a esa.
-- `M-x esa-buffer-private` - Explicitly create a private gist.
+- `M-x esa-buffer-private` - Explicitly create a esa on WIP.
 - `M-x esa-region-or-buffer` - Post either the current region, or if mark is not set, the current buffer as a new paste at yourteam.esa.io.
 Copies the URL into the kill ring.
-With a prefix argument, makes a private paste.
+With a prefix argument, ships a esa.
-- `M-x esa-region-or-buffer-private` - Explicitly create a gist from the region or buffer.
+- `M-x esa-region-or-buffer-wip` - Explicitly create a esa from the region or buffer.
-- `M-x esa-minor-mode` - Automated POST current buffer contents to gist after saving.
-- `M-x esa-global-minor-mode` - Open the file that under gist repository automatically activate `esa-minor-mode'.

 ## Configuration

-Set `esa-view-gist` to non-nil if you want to view your Gist using `browse-url` after it is created.

 ### OAuth authentication

 Get the `Personal API Access Token` from: